Dr Caroline Ovadia

 Academic Clinical Fellows (ACFs)

 ACFs are actively supported to develop skills in research methodology, data analysis and scientific writing.
 They are encouraged to enrol for existing research development and methodology courses within KCL.
-The research infrastructure within the Division also provides supports in these key skills.
+The research infrastructure within the Department also provides supports in these key skills.
 ACFs are also actively provided support to develop a competitive research training fellowship for a PhD.
 We have an established track record of pre-doctoral ACFs who have successfully secured funding for doctoral training.
 Post-doctoral ACFs are also provided the necessary infrastructure to ensure continued academic development and output in their key area of interest.
 Attendance at the Annual Scientific Meeting of the RCOG (Blair Bell Society) is actively supported.

-Academic Clinical Lecturers (ACLs)
+Academic Clinical Lecturers (CLs)